 Drop shipping has enjoyed a hot decade.
 It was fuelled by cheap products at gargantuan trade shows, historically low shipping costs and the growth of marketplaces such as Fulfilled by Amazon.
 It spun off an industry that produced home businesses and software to support drop shipping.
 However, the good times are over.

 The perfect storm of tariffs, higher shipping costs and the need to find alternative suppliers will dampen the drop shipping party.
 Historically, China could be depended upon in a drop shipping workflow.
 It could supply goods at an acceptable quality on time.
 China and the United States even created a new shipping class to facilitate orders.

 Today, there is no end in sight to the trade wars.
-Tariffs are arbitrarily announced and applied within thousands of classes of products.
-There’s no second guessing which will be next and which will be exempted.
-A double digit percentage jump in tariffs will erase whatever profit margin you have.
+Tariffs are arbitrarily announced and applied to thousands of classes of products.
+There’s no second-dguessing which will be next and which will be exempted.
+A double-digit percentage jump in tariffs will erase whatever profit margin you have.

 Shipping Costs Are Rising

 Shipping rates are set to jump in the short term after languishing at low rates.
 US businesses are likely to import whatever raw materials and goods they need while they are exempted from tariffs.
 Retailers will want to stock up in anticipation of further hikes.
 This air of uncertainty means that businesses would rather act now rather than later to avoid a ban or tariff hike on their goods.

 Also, shipping costs from export replacement countries may not enjoy the same efficiencies and competitive costs as Chinese ports.
 They may not be able to handle the jump in shipments.
 It takes years to build new ports or berths.
 Meanwhile, shipping costs from other countries are likely to trend higher as longer routes are taken.